ion-cloud/ion-cloud/src/demo-ink/README.md

 - coerce a color to a certain lightness percent
 - apply a minimum or maximum saturation threshold on a color
 - coerce a color to a certain saturation percent
-- apply and alpha value
+- apply an alpha value
 - output to javascript object {r,g,b,a}

 ## Main functions